opentable/slate/source/index.md

 1. Obtain a a client id and client secret that are used for authorization.
 2. Register a restaurant to provide required metadata and a callback.
 This will create a restaurant profile in [www.opentable.com] (www.opentable.com) search results.
 3. Publish your seating availability.
 This will enable diners to find available tables on [www.opentable.com] (www.opentable.com).
-4. Accept booking requests from OpenTable.
+4. Accept reservation booking requests from OpenTable.
+5. Publish reservation cancellations and updates back to OpenTable

 ## Payloads and Protocols